 Fiscal 2021 was a year in which we formulated the next Mid-term Management Plan, with the Board of Directors holding numerous discussions between executive officers and directors on the plan's direction and priority issues.
 At a Board meeting held in October 2021, then CEO Toshiaki Higashihara (currently Executive Chairman of the Board) provided a progress report on the 2021 Mid-term Management Plan, facilitating a common understanding among directors regarding issues that need to be strengthened in the next Mid-term Management Plan.
 This process was aimed at sharing Hitachi's aspirations as a Company and examining specific plan details.
 In promoting the execution of management strategies, more time is spent discussing and deliberating than is used to explain quarterly financial reports and business strategies.
 As for GlobalLogic, which plays a major role in promoting Hitachi's digital strategy, the Board of Directors is informed of the post-acquisition PMI plan and progress, and the status of promotion is shared on a regular basis.
 In terms of environmental initiatives, a report on Hitachi's participation in COP26 and the revision of long-term environmental targets was provided, affirming Hitachi's efforts toward the environment including carbon neutrality.

-Board of Directors Meetings in Fiscal 2021 Fiscal 2021 Board of Directors Meeting Results Meetings held Nine days
+Fiscal 2021 Board of Directors Meeting Results

-Meetings neid Nine days Average number of agenda items 7.5 per meeting Average meeting length 3.5 hours (longest meeting 5.7 hours)
+Meetings held Nine days Average number of agenda items 7.5 per meeting Average meeting length 3.5 hours (longest meeting 5.7 hours)